teschmitt/bzippr/README.md

 The project has successfully implemented the following compression stages:

 1. **Run-Length Encoding (RLE)**: A lossless data compression technique that encodes consecutive repeated data elements.
+2. **Burrows-Wheeler Transform (BWT)**: A reversible transformation that rearranges input data to improve compressibility.
-2. **Move-to-Front Transform (MTF)**: An algorithm that reorders data based on recency of occurrence, improving compression for certain types of data.
+3. **Move-to-Front Transform (MTF)** (includes second RLE pass): An algorithm that reorders data based on recency of occurrence, improving compression for certain types of data.
-3. **Burrows-Wheeler Transform (BWT)**: A reversible transformation that rearranges input data to improve compressibility.

-These components are fully implemented with comprehensive test coverage, including edge cases and larger datasets.

 ## Installation